uds-helms/MutaNET/README.md

 ## Change Log
 ### Version 1.1.1
-- updates installation instructions and installation script of SAMTools, VarScan and BWA for MacOS
+- updated installation instructions and installation script of SAMTools, VarScan and BWA for MacOS
 - updated the UniProt converter to handle the new UniProt format

 ### Version 1.1.0